Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Cosmological applications

 There are two alternative approaches for reusing simulations in the standard framework.
 One is the reweighting of \MCMC\ chains via an alternative likelihood.
 One drawback of this approach is that deviations beyond 1- or 2-$\sigma$ can not be addressed.
 Moreover, reweighting requires either recomputing the data (in which case one might as well run a new chain) or having these data saved.
 As we have seen, \MCMC\ requires orders of magnitude more simulator calls than \TMNRE, so storing these simulations quickly becomes a burden.

-A second approach is to use simulations to train emulators, enabling ultra-fast likelihood evaluations \cite{Fendt:2006uh,Euclid:2020rfv,SpurioMancini:2021ppk}.
-While this approach is also attractive, there are a few drawbacks.
-In particular, emulators are often trained to output only low-order summary statistics such as power spectra.
-Even when emulators are designed to output \eg\ full boxes of galaxy surveys \cite{tassev2013solving,tassev2015scola,howlett2015picola}, they are validated on low-order information; the degree to which higher-order information can be trusted (and used as input for inference) is more limited.
+A second approach is to use simulations to train emulators, enabling ultra-fast likelihood evaluations \cite{Fendt:2006uh,Euclid:2020rfv,SpurioMancini:2021ppk,Mootoovaloo:2021rot,Rogers:2018smb}. {Alternatively, one may pair expensive and cheap simulations or models to construct approximate likelihoods in a simulation-efficient way \cite{Hall:2018umb,Chartier:2020pmu}.} While these approaches are also attractive, there are a few drawbacks.
+In particular, these approaches are generally possible only for restricted summary statistics such as power spectra. { Even when neural networks are trained to output \eg\ full boxes of galaxy surveys \cite{He:2018ggn,AlvesdeOliveira:2020yix,Kaushal:2021hqv}, these methods are typically validated on low-order or otherwise restricted information;} the degree to which higher-order information can be trusted (and used as input for inference) is more limited.
 Even in the case of a power spectrum analysis, when a new cosmological model is developed, it is more efficient to do inference with \TMNRE\ before training an entire emulator.

 We demonstrate the principle of simulation reuse across different experimental configurations in Fig.\ \ref{fig:simReuse}.
 We first use \TMNRE\ to compute posteriors for the CMB forecasting simulator with $N_{\rm sim}=10^4$ simulations.
 Then we use the \emph{same} simulation bank to train \TMNRE\ for an alternative experimental configuration corresponding to the combination of CMB and BAO data.
 To generate the BAO data, when performing simulations for the first inference, we include a simulator component corresponding to BAO measurements at $z=0.106,~0.32,~0.57,~0.15$, with sensitivities proportional to the 6dF Galaxy Survey \cite{Beutler_2011}, Sloan Digital Sky Survey (SDSS-III) Baryon Oscillation Spectroscopic Survey (BOSS) data release 11 and CMASS data \cite{Anderson_2014}, and SDSS Main Galaxy Sample \cite{Ross_2015} respectively.\footnote{We shrink the noise uncertainties by a factor of two for the sake of visualization.}\footnote{The same logic applies to considering an upgraded CMB experiment.
 In this case, we may simply change the simulator's noise model.
 Note that it is efficient to save the ``noise-free'' simulations and only add noise later, when performing the inference.
 Often this second step is much quicker than the initial simulation.} The simulator corresponding to these measurements takes the BAO value derived by \class\ and adds Gaussian noise inferred from experimental sensitivities.
 It should be clear from the previous section that likelihood approaches to LSS that use more information from the power spectra (e.g. the full shape of the galaxy power spectrum \cite{Philcox:2020vvt,Chudaykin:2020aoj}) can also be phrased as simulators.